phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ```

 - Note that **client** mode is disabled, and that we are only running as the server.
-- This means that this server will manage state and make scheduling decisions but will not run any tasks.
+- This server will manage state and make scheduling decisions but will not run any tasks.
 - Now we need some agents to run tasks!

 ```shell